Zaltu/personax-lua-src/README.md

 There is something moderately to severly important to note about this concerning performance as well.
 Since `require` calls are stored in a Lua-controller global `package.loaded` variable, it *will not get garbage collected*!
 Adding on to that, we *never reset the Lua state in C++*.
 This means that every time a package is `require`'d, it is *loaded into memory until the game is closed*!
 This means that there is technically something very similar to a memory leak present throughout the game.
 I'm not worried about that for a couple main reasons.

 First of all, this is more of a "fixed" memory leak.
 In that there is maximum amount of data that can be in memory "unnecessarily", that corresponding to the enirety of the Lua codebase.
 This means that, while the game *will* likely take more and more memory as it runs, it will eventually level out and nothing more will be loaded.
 Second, agregating to the first, the "entirety of the lua codebase", even including all the eventual cutscene files (many of which are `dofile`'d anyway), Personas, spells, etc, is all just lightweight text.
-Any kind of heavy lifting for textures, models, shaders, etc, is handled by UE and is flushed as the level progresses.
+Any kind of heavy lifting for textures, models, shaders, etc, is handled by the game engine and is flushed as the level progresses.
 So even accounting for "all the Lua codebase" probably shouldn't pass a couple MB at most.
 And of course, memory is cheap.
 Depending on the final state of this situation, I may set `dofile`s in more places to limit package load.
 TBD.

 Not taking these points into account can and will lead to very bizarre, inconsistent and difficult to pinpoint bugs as the consequences are highly dependent on the specific runtime Lua state.
 Be vigilent.